 The purpose of the Memorial Garden is to provide a place for ashes after cremation.
 Members and friends of the congregation may make arrangements for placement in advance or at the time of a loved one’s death.
 The Memorial Garden is located at the entrance of the church and is a reminder of the beauty of God’s creation and a place where members and friends can meditate and remember loved ones.
-Anyone who enjoys gardening and caring for sacred places are welcome to join.
+Anyone who enjoys gardening and caring for sacred places is welcome to join.
 The team works as needed based on their own schedule.
 This ministry is led by Diana Carter.

 From the earliest times, Christians have utilized their churches and churchyards as places of interment at the time of death.
-This witnesses to our faith in Jesus Christ, who is the Resurrection and the Life.
-It is fitting therefore that the church provide facilities for Christians to place ashes of loved ones following cremation, as well as a garden of peace and beauty, where persons may meditate upon life’s meaning.
+This acts as witnesses to our faith in Jesus Christ, who is the Resurrection and the Life.
+It is fitting, therefore, that the church provide facilities for Christians to place ashes of loved ones following cremation, as well as a garden of peace and beauty, where persons may meditate upon life’s meaning.

 This is especially needful in today’s busy world, where people tend to move from community to community, often having no enduring ties to any one community.
 What better site, then, for a final resting place than near a church that held meaning during Life?
 Here at the church we dedicate our children to God in Baptism and have heard the Good News of God’s love for his children.
 How natural that the Church should be the site for committal of ashes and the last rites of comfort.
 Through the Memorial Garden, the Church offers this as another means of proclaiming our faith and serving those in need.

 Responding to this need, Central United Methodist of Waterford established such a Garden.
 The ground was broken in the area outside the sanctuary and near the main entrance of the church, on September 25, 1994.
 The first ashes were placed in June 1995.